Oracle DBA Best Practices

 If the query result only shows values for FLAGS, CPUSPEEDNW, IOSEEKTIM, and IOTFRSPEED and the later two have the values 10 and 4096 you need to collect system statistics.
 Follow the link at the bottom of the page to do so.

-25. Examine enabled degree of parallelism SELECT degree, COUNT(*)
+29. Examine enabled degree of parallelism -- if a non-container database

 FROM dba_tables